fauu/gomicsv/README.md

 **This is a personal fork of *Gomics* (without the *-v*).
 Please also consult the main project’s README at <https://github.com/salviati/gomics>**.

-This fork has been made solely with personal use for reading manga with mouse-centered navigation in mind.
+This fork has been made with personal use for reading manga with mouse-centered navigation in mind.
 Consequently, some aspects of other workflows might have been broken.